ICAERUS-EU/UC1_Crop_Monitoring/models/02_plant_locator_v2/README.md

 ## 🌿 Overview

- This respository contains the complete workflow from detecting a plant in an image and locate this plant in the global-view orthomosaic following a predefined grid to visualize its health status.
+ This repository contains the complete workflow from detecting a plant in an image and locate this plant in the global-view orthomosaic following a predefined grid to visualize its health status.
 Besides, it also locates the drone positions from where the images where captured and the plant was analyzed.

  ## 🗂️ Structure